Using a Direct Measurement Videos to make measurements and solve physics problems

 1. As a replacement for word problems

 Instructors can present a video to students and ask them to solve a particular problem.
-For example, an instructor can give students the video shown at left, which shows a metal cylinder sliding to rest on a lab table and ask them to determine the increase in thermal energy of the table an metal cylinder.
+For example, an instructor can give students the video shown at right, which shows a metal cylinder sliding to rest on a lab table and ask them to determine the increase in thermal energy of the table an metal cylinder.
 For this video, students measure the distance from the zero cm mark to the stopping point, the time interval.
 They use the fact that the object comes to rest (vf

 = 0).
 Assuming that the acceleration is constant, they can use these values to find the acceleration and initial velocity.
 Finally, they'd calculate the kinetic energy of the cylinder at the zero cm mark.
 Since they cylinder stops, all the kinetic energy is converted to thermal energy.